ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 The Freelance client, however, has gotten large.
-For clarity, it’s split into an example application and a class that does the hard work.
-Here’s the top-level application:
+For clarity, it's split into an example application and a class that does the hard work.
+Here's the top-level application:

 ```c++
 //  Freelance client - Model 3